If you’re wondering how to add a twist to your Valentine’s Day decorations, why not decorate a Christmas tree with love-themed ornaments?

 You might think that Valentine’s Day trees should be pink and red—and you would be right.
 However, they can also be orange and yellow (or any other color for that matter).

-Not only do orange trees work for Valentine’s Day, so do Christmas ornaments like the Treetopia Chromatic Icefall set.
+Not only do orange trees work as Valentine’s Day decorations, so do Christmas ornaments like these icicle-shaped ones.

-For my orange tree, I made some of my own Valentine ornaments.
-Full DIY on my blog jenniferperkins.com.
+For my orange Christmas tree, I made some of my own Valentine’s Day decorations.
+Full DIY on my blog.
 My parents had orange and hot pink shag carpeting when I was a child, and I’ve always been smitten on the color combo.

 Speaking of my orange tree, can we talk about how cute my collection of vintage Valentine candy boxes are as a makeshift tree skirt?
-Pretty cute, right?
+Right?

-My point is hot pink trees and baby pink wreaths are great for Valentine’s Day, but think beyond the traditional colors.
-What about a black tree for the heartbroken?
+My point is hot pink trees and baby pink wreaths are great as Valentine’s Day decorations, but think beyond the traditional colors.
 A lavender or light blue tree full of conversations hearts?
 I love the idea of a chocolate brown tree covered in strawberries.
 Now, how can I think beyond the Easter colors box?